Guiding Light (1970–1979): Show development

 On November 5, 1975, The Guiding Light show changed its name to Guiding Light in an effort to modernize and also adopted a new theme song, "Ritournelle," by Charles Paul, with a visual of sunlight filtering through leaves on a tree.
-The show's name was officially changed to Guiding Light in fall 1981, and the show expanded to an hour-long format on November 7, 1977.
-The show began remote location shooting in the late 1970s, with Nassau, Bahamas and Santo Domingo being the first places visited in June and July to September 1978.
-Remote location shooting was rare in soaps prior to 1975, but Guiding Light began it due to pressure from CBS and Procter & Gamble to compete with other popular soaps.
-Upstate New York and the Caribbean were some of the locations visited in the late 1970s and early 1980s.
+The show expanded to an hour-long format on November 7, 1977.
+The show embarked on several remote location shoots in the late 1970s, with filming in Nassau, Bahamas and Santo Domingo in June and July to September 1978.

 The band Television paid tribute to the show by including a song entitled "Guiding Light" on their debut album Marquee Moon in 1977.